 We are here to help any trekkers according to their budget limit by customizing the trek packages in their time frame, which may be through increasing or decreasing the number of days, or by arranging the services accordingly.

 Please feel comfortable talking with our expert, as we know how important it is to stop at the base of the highest mountain in the world, Mt.
-Everest, means to you.
+Everest, which means something to you.

-- Luxury Lodges during EBC Trek cost: USD 250 ( Double Bed: 2 person) on a BB basis per night
+- Luxury Lodges during EBC Trek cost: USD 450 (Double Bed: 2 person) on a BB basis per night

-- Gorakhshep to Lukla Helicopter Flight: USD1800 ( maximum 2 persons ) Private way
+- Gorakhshep to Lukla Helicopter Flight: USD 2200 (maximum 2 persons) private way

-- Gorakshep to Kathmandu Helicopter Flight: USD 1350 Per Person
+- Gorakshep to Kathmandu Helicopter Flight: USD 1500 per person

 Note: We believe in quality service, and our Everest Base Camp ( EBC) Trek cost reflects the value of a safe, well-organized, and lifetime memorable experience.